 Drive-up distributions ensure individuals are maintaining social distancing while providing at least 50 pounds of food to families in their cars.
 All food is pre-packed and typically includes a mix of shelf-stable, fresh and/or frozen food.
-Find a distribution and register at pittsburghfoodbank.org/ gethelp.
+Find a distribution and register at the website listed above.